IDEA4RC/microk8s-playbook/README.md

 ssh-copy-id user@hostname
 ```

 ...And then login and add the remote user to sudoers.
-This user should be able to get elevated privileges passwordlessly.
+Please check the correct group for your Linux distribution.
+This user must  have sudo privileges passwordlessly.
 Once that's done simply disconnect:
 ```
 sudo usermod -aG adm $USER
 ```

+> [!TIP]
+> If Ansible is still unable to escalate privileges passwordlessly, you can add the following line at the end of your sudoers file, replacing << my_user >> with the desired user name:
+> ```
+> << my_user >>  ALL=(ALL:ALL) NOPASSWD: ALL
+> ```

 clone the git repo on the provisioner node:
 ```